Learning Outcomes

 Due-on-Sale Clauses

-Most modern mortgages contain a "due-on-sale" clause (also known as an acceleration clause).
-This clause gives the lender the option to demand immediate payment of the entire outstanding loan balance if the mortgagor transfers any interest in the property without the lender's consent.
+Most modern institutional mortgages contain a due-on-sale clause (also known as a due‑on‑transfer clause), which is a specific type of acceleration clause.
+This provision gives the lender the option to demand immediate payment of the entire outstanding loan balance if the mortgagor transfers any interest in the property without the lender's consent.

 Enforceability – The Garn-St Germain Act